Thailand orders halt to Uber, Grab motorbike taxi service

 BANGKOK Thailand has ordered Uber Technologies and Grab to halt their motorcycle taxi-hailing services, a senior transport official said on Tuesday.

-The services are popular among city dwellers in Thailand's grid-locked cities, where bikes weaving through traffic jams get people around in a fraction of the time a car takes.
+The services are popular in Thailand's grid-locked cities, where bikes weaving through traffic jams get people around in a fraction of the time a car takes.

-There are over 186,000 motorcycles registered to provide taxi services in Thailand, almost half in Bangkok, according to government data.
+There are more than 186,000 motorcycles registered to provide taxi services in Thailand, almost half in the capital, Bangkok, government data shows.

 UberMoto and Grab Bike services had caused conflict with those registered to provide taxi services, said Nunthapong Cherdchoo, a senior official at the transport ministry.

-Grab Bike said in a statement it was working with the government to resolve the issues.
+Grab Bike said it was working with the government to resolve the issues, while UberMoto said it would temporarily suspend services.

 "Grab Bike offers a service that reduces traffic in Bangkok, one of the world's most congested cities," Singapore-headquartered Grab said in a statement.
 "Staff are well-trained and insured."